EvanKepner/mutatest/docs/commandline.rst

 Using a config file
 -------------------

+.. versionadded:: 2.2.0
+    Support for ``setup.cfg`` as an optional settings file.

 Arguments for ``mutatest`` can be stored in a ``mutatest.ini`` config file in the directory where you run the command.
 Use the full argument names and either spaces or newlines to separate multiple values for a given